khakhalin/notes/00_words_to_lookup.md

 # Algos and top priorities

+* go back to lecture 7, watch slides about anonymized walks, find the publication, add a summary here
 * refresh AUC
 * https://github.com/iamtrask/Grokking-Deep-Learning - is it true that it builds pytorch-like system from scratch?
 Check.
 * read at least some super-basic tSNE and UMAP - what's the difference